anzonathan/Abacus-/README.md

 #### Upcoming Features
 1. Converting Hex, binary, and decimal
 2. Quizing on Hex, binary, and decimal configurations
+3. A scalable graph
+4. Libraries for both C and Python
+5. Integrating TeX to write to md.

 Built with C